Course 557: Inertial Systems, Kalman Filtering and GPS / INS Integration

 - GPS/GNSS professionals who are engineers, scientists, systems analysts, program specialists and others concerned with the integration of inertial sensors and systems.

 - Those needing a working knowledge of Kalman filtering, or those who work in the fields of either navigation or target tracking.

-- A laptop (PC or Mac) with full version of MATLAB 5.0 (or later) installed.
+- Recommended, but not required: A computer (PC or Mac) with full version of MATLAB 5.0 (or later) installed.
 This will allow you to work the problems in class and do the practice "homework" problems.
-However, all of the problems will also be worked in class by the instructor, so this equipment is not required, but is recommended.
+However, ALL of the problems will also be worked in class by the instructor.

 - These course notes are searchable and you can take electronic notes with the Adobe Acrobat Reader we will provide you.

-- Public Venue Attendees: Introduction to Random Signals and Applied Kalman Filtering, 3rd edition, by R. Grover Brown and Patrick Hwang, John Wiley & Sons, Inc., 1996.
-(Note: This does not apply to on-site contracts.
-Any books for on-site group contracts are negotiated on a case by case basis.)
+- Textbook: Introduction to Random Signals and Applied Kalman Filtering, 3rd edition, by R. Grover Brown and Patrick Hwang, John Wiley & Sons, Inc., 1996.
+(Note: This does not apply to private group contracts.
+Any books for group contracts are negotiated on a case by case basis.)

 [My main objective was to] gain a basic understanding of navigation systems; this course exceeded this expectation with a lot of very in-depth information.

 I found everything to be useful.
 The review of filtering concepts was a great refresher and filled several holes in my knowledge.
 I’ve not done any GPS work before, so learning about how to integrate them into a navigation system was imminently practical.

 My primary objective was to gain an understanding of the physics behind inertial navigation systems as well as learn how to build a robust Kalman Filter and implement it.
 I did learn what I wanted to from this course.